2023–24 Slovak 1. Liga season: Playoffs

 Ten teams qualify for the playoffs: the top six teams in the regular season have a bye to the quarterfinals, while teams ranked seventh to tenth meet each other (7 versus 10, 8 versus 9) in a preliminary playoff round.
+In the final, Žilina beat HC Prešov 4–0 in a best-of-seven series to win the playoffs and secure promotion to the following season's Extraliga.
+It symbolised their return to the top tier of Slovak ice hockey for the first time since the 2018–19 season.